juliusHuelsmann/LinuxScripts/readings/tools/ns3/README.md

 ```

 ### Attention
-if folowed the workaround I proposed linking to the old pyhton version and suddenly errors occur, check whether the link has been updated in the meantime.
+if followed the workaround I proposed linking to the old python version and suddenly errors occur, check whether the link has been updated in the meantime.